skelter/embedding-clojure/README.md

 ==================

 Sometime in the Fall of 2012 or Spring 2013 I volunteered to do a presentation on Embedding Clojure.
 Embedding Clojure in what?
 "Well all kinds of things...let's see what we can do."
-It looks like we'll be doing this on July 8, 2013, so I better get the examples ready to go.
+It looks like we'll be doing this on July 8, 2013 at the Austin Clojure Meetup, so I better get the examples ready to go.

 Contents
 ------------